GLOBAL MARKETS-Fed boosts bonds, Delta blues stall stocks | Business

 - United Kingdom

 Europe's share markets spluttered and government bond yields burrowed lower on Thursday after the head of the Federal Reserve dampened taper talk and traders struggled with the rapid global rise in COVID-19 Delta variant cases.
-There was a giant helping of Chinese data, including a slightly below consensus second-quarter GDP reading, to digest too as well as plenty more earnings numbers to come.
+There was a giant helping of Chinese data to digest too, including a slightly below consensus second-quarter GDP reading, as well as forecast-topping Morgan Stanley earnings and a dip in weekly U.S. jobless claims.

-China's data was hardly dismal - average growth actually surpassed Q1 while June retail sales and industrial output beat expectations.
-But it did show authorities, who only last week squirted one trillion yuan into the financial system, will ensure conditions stay loose.
-But markets' delight after Jerome Powell told Congress he saw no need to rush the shift towards tighter post-pandemic monetary policy, had not lasted long.
+China's data was hardly dismal - average growth actually surpassed Q1, while June retail sales and industrial output beat expectations.
+But it did show authorities, who only last week squirted 1 trillion yuan into the financial system, will ensure conditions stay loose.
+But markets' delight after Fed Chair Jerome Powell told Congress he saw no need to rush the shift towards tighter post-pandemic monetary policy had not lasted long.

-A 0.7% rise in Chinese shares was offset as Japan's Nikkei fell more than 1% and London, Paris, Frankfurt, and Wall Street futures all shuffled 0.1%-0.8% lower in early European moves.
-The main all-world indices were also off their recent record highs, tempered possibly by rising COVID-19 cases around the globe and signs the post-pandemic bounce in company earnings may also be hitting a peak.
+Japan's Nikkei had fallen more than 1% overnight following a late dip from Wall Street and, though China's bourses rallied after its data, London, Paris, Frankfurt, and S&P 500 futures were all 0.3%-1% lower ahead of U.S. trading.
+The main all-world indexes were also off their recent record highs, tempered possibly by rising COVID-19 cases around the globe and signs the post-pandemic bounce in company earnings may also be hitting a peak.

+The World Health Organisation (WHO) COVID-19 dashboard reported the first weekly rise in global deaths from the virus in 10 weeks and a 5.6% jump in daily case numbers on Wednesday.
+"The market is fearing the Delta variant could take a hold of different economies so you are almost seeing that we are back to the 'bond yields lower, tech doing well' scenario," said Justin Onuekwusi, portfolio manager at Legal & General Investment Management.

-MYSTERIOUS WAYS Traders were also waiting to see if the second day of Fed Chair Powell's testimony to the U.S. Congress would provide any more signals.
+The U.S. Labor Department's weekly jobless report showed the number of Americans filing new claims for unemployment benefits fell for the week ended July 10.
+Traders were also waiting for the Philadelphia Fed's closely followed business confidence survey and whether the second day of Powell's testimony to the U.S. Congress, which starts at 1330 GMT (0930 ET), would provide any more signals.

 He had said on Wednesday that the U.S. economy was "still a ways off" from levels the central bank wanted to see before tapering its monetary support.
-He also said he is confident that recent price hikes are associated with the country's post-pandemic reopening and are driving up inflation will fade.
+He also said he was confident that the recent rise in inflation associated with the country's post-pandemic reopening would fade.

 His comments came after data published this week showed consumer prices increased by the most in 13 years in June.
-Bond yields dipped globally, with the 10-year U.S. Treasuries yield slipping to 1.334%, having peaked out at 1.423% on Wednesday.
+Government bond yields, which reflect borrowing costs and move inverse to price, dipped globally.
+The 10-year U.S. Treasuries yield slipped to 1.3257%, having peaked at 1.423% on Wednesday, while Japan's 10-year yields touched the lowest level of the year.

-The yield on inflation-protected bonds sometimes called the real yield, dropped to minus 1.027%, near its lowest levels since February.
-While Powell's comments fanned buying in bonds, concerns about inflation hardly disappeared.
+The yield on inflation-protected U.S bonds sometimes called the real yield, dropped to minus 1.027%, near its lowest levels since February.
+Germany's bunds went to lows at -0.342% While Powell's comments fanned buying in bonds, concerns about inflation hardly disappeared.

-"The CPI numbers were pretty shocking to me," said Nobuyasu Atago, chief economist at Ichiyoshi Securities.
+"The (U.S.) CPI numbers were pretty shocking to me," said Nobuyasu Atago, chief economist at Ichiyoshi Securities.
 "People say rises in used car prices are the main culprit but it's not just that.
 New cars, home electronic goods, and services are all rising.
 And the record shows when energy prices rise, that impact normally last for about two years."
-In the currency market, Powell's dovish stance put a minor dent on the U.S. dollar.
+Nevertheless, Powell's dovish stance had put a minor dent on the U.S. dollar in the currency markets, though it didn't last long.

 Gold jumped to a one-month high of $1,829.8 per ounce on Wednesday and last stood at $1,827.9.
 Oil prices dropped though after major global oil producers came to a compromise about supply and after U.S. data showed demand slacked off a bit in the most recent week.